 It’s the unfortunate price you have to pay for exercising freedom of choice when it comes to controlling your labor, and your daily schedule and getting fairly compensated for the time and effort you put into your work.

 When it comes to hourly or salary employees who are working for an employer, the tax burden gets split 50-50 between employers and their employees.

 Since a self-employed individual is acting as both employer and employee, this means that your tax burden is doubled.
 So you can expect to pay:

 - 2.9% of your untaxed income for the Medicare tax

 - 12.4% of your untaxed income for the Social Security tax

 - Therefore, your overall FICA tax burden is 15.3%

-If you want to reduce some of this tax burden, make sure you find yourself a good CPA (Certified Public Accountant).
-They can help find the deductions you need to file in order to reduce the overall tax burden you pay to the IRS each year (or each quarter, depending on how you manage your business).
+If you want to reduce some of this tax burden, ensure you find yourself a good CPA (Certified Public Accountant).
+They can help find the deductions you need to file to reduce the overall tax burden you pay to the IRS each year (or each quarter, depending on how you manage your business).